JuliaLang/julia/doc/src/manual/functions.md

 This function will always return an `Int8` regardless of the types of `x` and `y`.
 See [Type Declarations](@ref) for more on return types.

-Incidentally, the type of the arguments can also be specified similarly, but this is the topic of the [Methods](@ref) chapter.

 ### Returning nothing

 For functions that do not need to return a value (functions used only for some side effects),